LoRa Modulation for Split Learning: Experimental results

 \section{Experimental results}

 The ENN is built with $M=6$ neurons in the hidden layer and with $Q/2=6$ parameters in all the AAFs.
-The ENN is trained with the Least Mean Square algorithm and the mean squared error loss, following the same configuration as in \cite{mar23}.
+The ENN is trained with the Least Mean Squares (LMS) algorithm and the mean squared error (MSE) loss, following the same configuration as in \cite{mar23}.
 The ENN is trained for the binary classification problem shown in Fig. \ref{fig:map_face_ideal}.
 All samples come from independent uniform distributions in the $[-1,1]$ range for each input variable.
 The train and test sets contain 800.000 and 50.000 samples, respectively.

-In the following we will test the SL architecture in the ENN for different channel models.
-The benchmark is the centralized ENN, in which there is no communication.
+We test the SL architecture in the ENN for different channel models, while the benchmark is the centralized ENN, in which there is no communication.
 Fig. \ref{fig:map_face_ENN} shows the decision boundary achieved by the benchmark, providing an accuracy of $97.8\%$.
-In all the scenarios we assume that the receiver has enough power to work above an SNR of -10 dB, providing almost no errors when demodulating the gradients.
+In all the scenarios we assume that the receiver has enough transmission power to work above an SNR of -10 dB, providing almost no errors in backpropagation.

-Table \ref{tab:classification_results} shows accuracy and decision maps for the AWGN and Rayleigh channels at different signal to noise ratios (SNR).
+Table \ref{tab:classification_results} shows accuracy and decision maps for the AWGN and Rayleigh channels at different SNR levels.
 In the AWGN case, above $-10$ dB there are no errors in demodulation, and the accuracy is almost as in the centralized ENN.
 Thus, the only source of errors is due to quantization, which is negligible.
 High accuracy is achieved above -15 dB in the AWGN channel and above -12.5 dB in the presence of Rayleigh fading.